SheaPan/Olist-E-Commerce-Data-Analysis-Project/dax/measures.md

 | product_height            | Height                                      | Freight and shipping analysis |
 | product_width             | Width                                       | Freight and shipping analysis |

-**Used for:** Product analysis, shipping cost modeling, linking products to orders and reviews.
+**Used for:** Product analysis, shipping cost modelling, linking products to orders and reviews.

 ---